unkusr0x00/Image-and-Video-Analysis-with-Deep-Learning/README.md

-# Content-Based Video Retrieval System by Aron Wedam and Alexander Neben
+# Content-Based Video Retrieval System

 This documentation and setup guide is written for a Windows System using a conda environment.
 It is also necessary to install Node.js (min. version 16) and a compatible Angular version